2018: The year of the Playstation Vita

-The Playstation Vita headphones have great sound quality and carry that classic Sony look.
-There’s nothing to stop you from using a normal set of headphones with the Vita.
+The PlayStation Vita headphones have excellent sound quality and carry that classic Sony look.
+There’s nothing to stop you from using a standard set of headphones with the Vita.
 However, the official headphones have the advantage of inline volume control and microphone for multiplayer.
 Sony used a slightly modified headphone jack on the PS Vita (and PS4 Controller).
-So you’ll have better success with the microphone using the official headphones.
-Best of all, they also work perfectly with the PS4 controller; if you don’t already have a dedicated headset.
+So you’ll have better success with the receiver using the official headphones.
+Best of all, they also work with the PS4 controller; if you don’t already have a dedicated headset.

-The Official Charging Dock is a must for PCH-1000 owners due to the systems’ proprietary charging connector, which has a tendency to break quite easily.
+The Official Charging Dock is a must for PCH-1000 owners due to the systems’ proprietary charging connector, which tends to break quite easily.
 Using the dock not only gives the Vita a tidy place to live; but also reduces cable flex and may prolong the life of your system.
 The PCH-2000 uses micro USB for changing which is much more sturdy.

-Official Protective Sleeve – Many owners opt for a hard case but I personally use the sleeve as it keeps the footprint low and does a good job of keeping the console safe as long as you don’t put anything heavy on it.
+Official Protective Sleeve – Many owners opt for a hard case, but I use the sleeve as it keeps the footprint low and does an excellent job of keeping the console safe as long as you don’t put anything substantial on it.
 Also, it’s very cheap (£4) when bought from Amazon.

 What else can I do with my Vita?

 The honest answer is not much.
 Many of the services on the device have shut down including Sony’s Near service and PS Now.
-The browser still works reasonably well and actually does a very good job of playing YouTube videos; which look great on the OLED display.
+The browser still works reasonably well and does an excellent job of playing YouTube videos; which look great on the OLED display.

-Trophy support, however, is very much alive and it looks great seeing Vita Trophies appear in the PS4 news feed.
+Trophy support, however, is very much alive and it’s fantastic seeing Vita Trophies appear in the PS4 news feed.
 They’re a boast that not many others can display.

 Here are some tips for using remote play:

 - Within a reasonable range (same room).
-You can set the PS4 to communicate directly with the Vita instead of using the home network.
-This allows for much less lag in games.
+You can set the PS4 to communicate directly with the Vita instead of using the home network, allowing for much less lag in games.

-- Connecting the PS4 via Ethernet greatly reduces lag and response time.
-An easy, low-cost way to do this is by using Powerline Adapters.
+- Connecting the PS4 via Ethernet dramatically reduces lag and response time.
+A smooth, low-cost way to do this is by using Powerline Adapters.

 - Consider a grip attachment for L2 R2 functionality.
 You can buy one for the PCH-1000 here and one of the PCH-2000 here.